hphelion/documentation/devplatform/helion/user/deploy/languages/ruby/sdk-object-store.md

    ::

-       # Now, lets do a two way sync between dir and target containers
+       # Now, let's do a two way sync between dir and target containers
        # to sync we need to put some metadata on the source and target containers
        conn.put_container('imp_stuff',
                            {'X-Container-Sync-To'  => "/url/to/the/target/sync_archive",